robert/robert.github.com/_posts/2015-03-20-something-that-i-dont-talk-about-much.md

 I really, really love being active.
 I got myself into this mess by cycling and cycling and cycling until my brain and body collaboratively decided that they had to make me stop before I killed myself.
 At the time it happened, a big chunk of my identity was tied up in how much of a long-distance-hardcore-badass I was.
 Losing this was essentially soulcrushing.
 If I wanted to be hyperbolic I would say that the road back to fitness is like the path to getting my soul back.

 CBT convinced me that refusing to exercise at all until I was totally better was somewhere between unwise and life-ruining.
-I began gently running.
+I began gently moving.

 However, when you are walking along a path that has your soul at the other end, it's impossible not to break into a jog sometimes.
 I’ve got in shape 4 times in the last 5 years, and each time eventually exploded in a cloud of over-exertion and stress and ended up right back where I started.
 Several months later, having traded all my progress for a few vague and unlearned lessons, I would grit my teeth and start again with yet another 1 minute run, 30 second walk, 1 minute run.